DanielEstrada971102/DTPatternRecognition/README.md

  * trigger primitives
  * shower objects

 Then it will match genmuons to segments, and TPs to segments (following the Analytical Method procedure: https://github.com/jaimeleonh/DTNtuples/blob/unifiedPerf/test/DTNtupleTPGSimAnalyzer_Efficiency.C).
-All these objects are stored in a reader ([Event](https://github.com/DanielEstrada971102/DTPatternRecognition/blob/destrada/utils/event_builder.py#L14) instance) to use for creating histograms.
-The `pickle` output (available with `--dumpmode=pickle`) is useful for reconstructing an Ntuple instance and manipulating the different objects on an event-by-event basis.
-This avoids the need to regenerate them each time if you are testing and producing histograms.
-Once a `.pkl` file is generated, you can load it to produce plots in a manner similar to those created in `make_histograms.py`.
+All these objects are stored in the reader to use for creating histograms.

 # How to define histograms
 Define your histos in `utils/baseHistos.py` following this format: